 The orientation program developed with Human Resources ensures that new university employees have a general awareness of services provided by EHS.
 This program establishes job exposure-related safety training classes that employees are required to attend.
 The goal of this program is to emphasize the importance of safety on campus and to encourage new faculty and staff to advocate safe working practices.
 Weekly staff orientation sessions are conducted for new employees.
-There were four new employee orientation sessions that were canceled for fiscal year 2012/2013.
 As part of this program, the CWRU faculty members were contacted on an individual basis and were provided with information concerning safety.

-ORIENTATION 2013 2012 2011 2010
+ORIENTATION 2014 2013 2012 2011 2010

-New Employees 521 389 504 474
+New Employees 418 521 389 504 474

-New Faculty 73 94 72 70
+New Faculty 42 73 94 72 70